upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 Device on-boarding protocols such as the Device Provisioning Profile [DPP], also referred to as Wi-Fi Easy Connect, address this use case but they have drawbacks.
 [DPP] for instance does not support wired network access, and does not specify how the device's DPP keypair can be used in a TLS handshake.
 This document describes an an authentication mechanism that a device can use to mutually authenticate against a TLS server, and describes how that authentication protocol can be used in an EAP exchange for [IEEE802.1X] wired network access.
 This protocol is called TLS Proof of Knowledge or TLS-POK.

-This document does not address the problem of Wi-Fi network discovery, where a bootstrapping device detects multiple different Wi-Fi networks and needs a more robust and scalable mechanism than simple round-robin to determine the correct network to attach to.
-DPP addresses this issue but DPP's discovery will not work on a wired 802.1X ethernet port while TLS-POK will.
-Therefore, TLS-POK SHOULD NOT be used for bootstrapping against wired networks, and SHOULD be used for bootstrapping against wired networks.
+This document does not address the problem of wireless network discovery, where a bootstrapping device detects multiple different wireless networks and needs a more robust and scalable mechanism than simple round-robin to determine the correct network to attach to.
+DPP addresses this issue for Wi-Fi but DPP's discovery will not work on a wired 802.1X ethernet port, but TLS-POK will.
+Therefore, TLS-POK SHOULD NOT be used for bootstrapping against wireless networks, and SHOULD be used for bootstrapping against wired networks.

 ## Terminology